leopoldsprenger/lake-trends-analyzer/README.md

 # Lake Trends Analyzer

-**Lake Trends Analyzer** is a fast and modular Python app designed to extract insight from environmental data collected as part of the global **TOTCUS** water and climate research initiative.
+**Lake Trends Analyzer** is a fast, modular Python app with both a graphical user interface (GUI) and command-line interface (CLI) for extracting insights from environmental data collected as part of the global **TOTCUS** water and climate research initiative.

 Given a CSV of time-series measurements (lake level, temperature, humidity, precipitation, etc.), it automatically generates trend plots, correlation graphs, and lake level forecasts — enabling both exploratory analysis and actionable conclusions.